-Effective leadership is very important to the growth and continued success of the Company.
-The Company develops and delivers training programs at all levels across its various operating regions to improve employee knowledge and to better serve its customers.
-The inability of the Company to properly attract, build talent and retain its employees with the appropriate skill set and failure to manage and monitor employees' performance may affect employee morale, overall reputation and the Company's future performance.
+Effective leadership is important to the growth and continued success of the Company.
+The Company develops and delivers training programs at all levels across its various operating regions to improve teammate knowledge and to better serve its customers.
+The inability of the Company to properly attract, build talent and retain its teammates with the appropriate skill set and failure to manage and monitor teammates' performance may affect teammate morale, overall reputation and the Company's future performance.